 Universidad San Ignacio de Loyola (USIL) is a young, private Peruvian university with an entrepreneurial spirit, whose mission statement is “to shape competent entrepreneurial professionals who are socially responsible and capable of performing successfully, both domestically and internationally.”
 While the main campus is based in bustling Lima and is home to approximately 6,000 students, the satellite campus in Cusco is quaint and designed specifically for study abroad students wishing to take advantage of the exceptional learning potential of Cusco and its surrounds.

 At USIL’s Cusco campus you can study Spanish language at various levels (Beginner, Pre-Intermediate, Intermediate, Advanced) to help you better understand and interact with the city and its inhabitants.
 You can also choose from a variety of courses instructed in English, most of which have a local focus in business, humanities, and sciences.
 Because classes are integrated with the city of Cusco and the surrounding Sacred Valley itself, you’ll get hands-on experience with the community and historical traditions of Cusco.
-This campus is located just five minutes from the main square or Plaza de Armas of Cusco, and a short walk or bus ride from both homestays and apartments.
+This campus is located just five minutes from the main square of Cusco, the Plaza de Armas.

 Accreditation: Ministerio de Educación, Perú